Skip to main content

 Jail & Inmate Records

-Anyone arrested in the area typically ends up at the Santa Clara County Main Jail Complex in San Jose, which serves as the primary detention facility for the entire county.
-The booking process follows standard procedure—fingerprinting, photographing, and recording personal details of those brought in.
+Anyone arrested in the area typically ends up at the Santa Clara County Main Jail Complex in San Jose, which is the primary detention facility for the entire county.
+The booking process follows standard procedure, fingerprinting, photographing, and recording personal details of those brought in.
 Families and attorneys searching for someone recently detained can use the Santa Clara County Department of Correction's online inmate locator tool to check custody status and current charges.
 Visitation requires advance scheduling, and anyone showing up to visit should expect security screenings.

 Bail gets posted according to California's bail schedule, allowing detainees to secure release while awaiting trial.
 Those trying to locate recent arrestees can either contact the jail directly or rely on the online resources the county maintains.